-About 30,000 to 40,000 new cases of IPF are diagnosed each year in the United States.
-Were you recently diagnosed with IPF?
-Begin understanding more about your diagnosis with this guide.
+According to the Pulmonary Fibrosis Foundation, 50,000 new cases of IPF are diagnosed each year in the United States.

-Early treatment is vital for people diagnosed with this lung disease.
-Find out why early treatment can help you manage the symptoms of IPF.
+Early treatment is vital for people diagnosed with this lung condition.
+Learn more about how treatment can help you manage the symptoms of IPF.

 IPF is a progressive disease, which means it will get worse over time.
 While you can take steps to manage the symptoms, you can’t stop the scarring and lung damage entirely.

 For some people, the disease may progress very quickly.
-But for others, it may take many years before breathing problems are so difficult that they require oxygen.
+For others, it may take many years before breathing problems are so difficult that they require you to use oxygen.

 When lung function becomes severely limited, it can trigger serious complications.
 These include:

-Existing symptoms can also suddenly get worse after an infection, heart failure, or pulmonary embolism.
+Existing symptoms can also suddenly get worse after an infection, heart failure, or a pulmonary embolism.

-IPF typically affects older people between the ages of .
-Because it affects people later in life, the average life expectancy after a diagnosis is .
+MedlinePlus says that IPF typically affects people between the ages of 50 and 70 years old.
+Because it affects people later in life, the average life expectancy after a diagnosis is 3 to 5 years.

-Your own life expectancy with IPF depends on several factors.
+If you have IPF, your own life expectancy will depend on several factors.
 These include: